ethanriverpage/memoria/docs/Common-Gotchas.md

 **The reason**: Automation of the download process is planned but not yet implemented.

 **What to do**:

 - Be prepared for tedious manual work
 - Consider whether the effort is worth it for your use case
 - Organize downloaded files into the expected `media/` and `overlays/` structure
 - See [Snapchat Export Guide](Snapchat-Export.md) for structure requirements

+## iMessage Exports Require Database Access

+**Gotcha**: iMessage exports require access to SQLite database files, and iPhone backups must be unencrypted.

+**Why it matters**: If your iPhone backup is encrypted (which is the default for security), Memoria cannot read the database.

+**The reason**: Apple encrypts iPhone backups by default.
+The iMessage database (`sms.db`) is part of this encrypted backup and cannot be read without decryption.

+**What to do**:

+- For Mac exports: Simply copy `~/Library/Messages/` - no encryption involved
+- For iPhone exports: Either create an unencrypted backup, or use tools like iMazing to decrypt an encrypted backup first
+- Extract the `SMS/` directory from the decrypted backup before processing

+**Related**: See [iMessage Export Guide](iMessage-Export.md) for detailed setup instructions.

+## iMessage Uses Device Identifier, Not Username

+**Gotcha**: iMessage exports use a device identifier (e.g., `mac`, `iphone14`) instead of a username in filenames and albums.

+**Why it matters**: Unlike other platforms where your username is embedded in filenames, iMessage files use the device name from your export directory.

+**The reason**: The iMessage database doesn't contain the device owner's name or Apple ID.
+The directory naming convention (`mac-messages-YYYYMMDD` or `iphone14-messages-YYYYMMDD`) is the only source of device identification.

+**What to do**: Name your export directories descriptively based on the source device.

 ## Instagram Message Media May Be Incomplete